awslabs/aws-iot-device-client/README.md

 ```
 cmake ../ -DBUILD_SDK=ON -DCMAKE_TOOLCHAIN_FILE=<Path/To/Toolchain>
 ```
 The last dependency you'll need cross compiled is **openssl**.
-This one is slightly more complicated but can be done as follows:  *(This example is from our build process, replace the information in carets)*
+This one is slightly more complicated but can be done as follows:  *(This example is from our build process, replace the information in carets.
+It is also important to note that you should use whatever version of openssl matches the TLS stack on your device.)*
 ```
 wget https://www.openssl.org/source/openssl-1.1.1.tar.gz
 tar -xvzf openssl-1.1.1.tar.gz